Introduction and background

 Riverfly Partnership: Kick sampling surveys

-Three members of the TW animal keeping team attended a training workshop in April 2024 and are now certified Riverfly surveyors.
-Since June three sites have been surveyed monthly – Wyke Beck, Horsforth Beck and Meanwood Beck.
-The results from these surveys have been uploaded to the Riverfly Initiative Cartographer site.
-The intention is to train additional TW staff members to be Riverfly surveyors so they can participate in the conservation effort of our local rivers as well.
+As of 2025, we now have 5 members of the TW team who have been trained as certified Riverfly surveyors.
+We continue to monitor three sample sites – Wyke Beck, Horsforth Beck and Meanwood Beck.
+The results from these surveys have been uploaded to the Riverfly Initiative Cartographer site with no site yet scoring low enough to ‘trigger’ a retest and possible further investigative action.
+The intention is to train even more additional TW staff members to be Riverfly surveyors so they can participate in the conservation effort of our local rivers as well.

 iNaturalist – Tropical World and Roundhay park updates

-Tropical World staff have been recording and uploading data using the iNaturalist app in 2024, recording one hundred and fifty observations of sixty-eight native species in the area surrounding Tropical World and Roundhay Park as of late October.
+Tropical World staff continue to record and upload data using the iNaturalist app in 2025, recording 86 observations of 47 native species in the area surrounding Tropical World and Roundhay Park, and beyond, as of early September.
 These recorded observations of native species create research-quality data for scientists working to better understand and protect nature.
 The data collected by Tropical World is available to be used by researchers via the iNaturalist website.

 Signage